 The ultimate platform for building web-based IT tools

-Universal allows you to run jobs, schedule scripts, build web pages, and control access; all under a single pane of beautiful glass.
+PowerShell Universal allows you to run jobs, schedule scripts, build web pages and APIs, and control access; all under a single pane of beautiful glass.

 The core of Universal is built on automation.
 The platform provides users with the ability to expose, integrate, and audit their automation scripts.